Google to meet French regulator on privacy policy

-PARIS Google will meet with France's data protection watchdog next week to answer questions about its new user privacy policy as part of a Europe-wide investigation being led by the French regulator.
+PARIS May 16 Google will meet with France's data protection watchdog on May 23 to answer questions about its new user privacy policy as part of a Europe-wide investigation being led by the French regulator.

 Google has already provided a 94-page response to a CNIL questionnaire on the new policy, which took effect in March.

-"We are not totally satisfied with their responses so we have set up this meeting to discuss the issues with Google," CNIL president Isabelle Falque-Pierrotin told Reuters in an interview.
+"We are not totally satisfied with their responses so we have set up this meeting to discuss the issues with Google," said Isabelle Falque-Pierrotin, the president of CNIL, in an interview.

 "We want to untangle the precise way that specific personal data is being used for individual services, and examine what the benefit for the consumer really is," she explained.